 NOTE: None of these guides help you fix issues with thumbnails.
 If you are having problems with thumbnails, you need to clear or reset the thumbnail cache.

 Manually rebuild the icon cache in Windows 10

 This is the easiest way to clear the icon cache without the help of third-party utilities.
 In this method, we manually delete the icon cache file and restart the PC to let Windows 10 automatically create the new icon cache file.

 Step 1: Open File Explorer (Windows Explorer).
-Click View tab and then put check mark next to Hidden items to make File Explorer show hidden files and folders.
+Click the View tab and then put a checkmark next to Hidden items to make File Explorer show hidden files and folders.